 Our Human Performance concentration offers students the opportunity to acquire in-depth knowledge and practice in the exercise sciences.
 As one of only 12 accredited graduate programs across the nation, our students work closely with our faculty in the classroom and with one of our ongoing research projects.
-This program includes courses in such areas as exercise physiology, biomechanics, strength and conditioning, aging, fitness programming, and adult fitness and cardiac rehabilitation.
+This program includes courses in such areas as exercise physiology, biomechanics, strength and conditioning, aging, fitness programming, and adult fitness.

 - We are one of 12 national graduate programs accredited by the Commission on Accreditation

 of Allied Health Education Programs (CAAHEP) and the only accredited program in the state

 - There are thesis and non-thesis options as part of your degree program

 - Our M.S. degree program is one of the most affordable in New England and we offer several graduate teaching and research assistantships to qualified students

 - Classes are offered in a variety of formats -- on campus, hybrid, and online.

 Visit the graduate catalog for for application deadlines and program requirements.